A quick summary:

 Take Heka for example, each fortnight on a Wednesday, the team engage in virtual games.
 This not only encourages communication and collaboration but creates a better sense of belonging.
 Teams who work remotely, as we do here at Heka, will understand the stresses that come with working alone all day, every day.

-It’s not just social Wednesdays that can help – consider events and gatherings which your team can do regularly, affordably and together.
+It’s not just Wellbeing Wednesdays that can help – consider events and gatherings which your team can do regularly, affordably and together.
 Some teams have Monday fitness sessions before work, others have board games after work on a Friday.
 The list is endless, and it requires some creativity from leaders.

 The Muse does a great job of delivering you 22 ideas for your team, including puzzles, scavenger hunts, “show and tell” and more.